mduos/scipy_project_group_16/README.md

 # scipy_project_group_16
-We use a dataset containing the most popular songs on spotify from the years 2000-2019 to give the user a basic overview about the dataset.
+We use a dataset containing the most popular songs on spotify from the years 2000-2019.
+We are interested in the idea that the features of songs influence how popular they are and how this might change over the course of time.
-Additionally, we included a similarity search, in which one of the songs from the dataset can be selected and the most similar songs to the input song are listed.
+Additionally, we included a similarity search, in which the user can choose a song out of the dataset and is recommended a list of similar songs.
+The goal of our project is to give the user a basic overview of the dataset and furthermore enable interaction with the dataset.

 ## Dataset
 The dataset we used for our project is located in the data folder.
 [Dataset](https://www.kaggle.com/datasets/paradisejoy/top-hits-spotify-from-20002019).